neryams/nxgallery/README.md

    `MONGODB_PORT` is the port your MongoDB is running on (default is 27017)
    `LOCAL_STORAGE` is where images will be uploaded relative to the api server code.
 This path should be publicly accessible.
    `LOCAL_ORIGINAL_STORAGE` is where the original images will be uploaded relative to the api server code (for later retrieval, potentially printing, making new thumbnails, etc). **This path should not be publicly accessible**
-   `LOCAL_BASE_URL` is the public path that will be used to access the image thumbnails (the public path from d.)
+   `LOCAL_UPLOADS_BASE_URL` is the public path that will be used to access the image thumbnails (the public path from d.)
    `MAX_UPLOAD_SIZE` is the maximum number of megabytes an uploaded image can be
    `IMAGE_SIZES` is an array of sizes that thumbnails will be generated for.
 This array can be any length, and the generated image paths will be stored in the database.
    `JWT_SECRET` is **your** secret key for generating JWT tokens for user login into the maangement panel.
 You should generate a random hexadecimal UUID using https://www.random.org/bytes/ or something similar and use that.